Education

 What a crypto trading signal usually contains

 A crypto trading signal is a packaged trade idea.
-It may name an asset, an entry zone, one or more targets, a stop-loss, and a reason the setup exists.
-That information can be useful for study, but it does not know your account size, time horizon, tax situation, or risk tolerance.
+It typically names an asset, an entry zone, one or more price targets, a stop-loss level, and a reason the setup exists.
+That information can be useful for studying market structure and risk planning, but the signal does not know your account size, time horizon, tax situation, or tolerance for loss.

-The most important question is not whether the signal sounds confident.
-The question is whether the sender explains the conditions that would make the idea wrong.
-If there is no invalidation point, no stop-loss, and no position-sizing context, the signal leaves the riskiest part of the decision to the reader.
+The most important element to look for is not how confident the signal sounds.
+The critical question is whether the sender explains the conditions that would make the idea wrong.
+If there is no invalidation point, no stop-loss, and no position-sizing context, the signal leaves the riskiest part of the decision entirely to the reader — who may be the least equipped to handle it.

 Why signals are not a substitute for risk management